Skip to main content

 Learn More: Safety information >

-Important safety information about CADUET
+Important safety information about CADUET1

 Is it okay to take other medicines while I am taking CADUET?